coccon/proffastpylot/docs/1-2_usage.md

 ## 3. Folder structure

 The results will be created automatically.
-Please see [`docs/folder_structure.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/1-4_folder_structure.md) about how the results are organized.
+Please see the **Folder structure** article about how the results are organized.